 Inflation explained: definition, causes and current inflation rates

 Inflation affects consumers, economies and financial markets in diverse ways.
-Discover how rising inflation hits consumers in the pocket, causes wages to rise and erodes the value of your savings, as well as the impact it can have on your trading positions or investments.
+Discover what inflation is, how it impacts consumers and the effect it can have on your trading positions or investments.

 - What is inflation?

 - How inflation reports affect stock markets

 - How inflation reports affect forex markets

 - What is the current inflation rate in the UK?

 - What is the current inflation rate in the US?

 - What is the current inflation rate in the EU?

 Inflation is the overall rise in the price levels of an economy over a set period, resulting in reducing the purchasing power per unit of money.